NashIvan-cmd/NashIvan-cmd/README.md

 ## 👋 About Me

-🎓 I'm **Nash Ivan Ramos**, a 3rd Year FEU TECH Student from the Philippines.
+🎓 I'm **Nash Ivan Ramos**, a 4th Year FEU TECH Student from the Philippines.
 🚀 Currently mastering the **Node.js ecosystem**.
-💡
+💡 Currently looking for an Internship

 ---